AngryGroceries/Apex_Superglide_Practice_Tool/README.md

 Windows operating systems will already have "Windows Powershell" installed.

-Type "Windows Powershell" into the start menu Copy-paste the Superglide Practice Tool script directly from github into the powershell window.
+Type "Windows Powershell" into the Windows Start Menu Copy-paste the Superglide Practice Tool script directly from github into the powershell window.
 Click 'Enter' to start the script.